Life in the UK Test for Non-Native Speakers

 However, non-native speakers often have advantages:

-1. Motivation: You've already learned English — you know how to learn
+1. Motivation: you've already learned English, so you know how to learn

 The Life in the UK test is available only in: